15 best beaches near Bristol under 90 minutes away

-One of the peachiest plus points about living in Bristol is that the coast is easily daytrippable, and you can escape to the some lovely seaside locations and beaches within 1.5 hours.
-In preparation for warmer days and summer escapes, I’ve put together a list of the best beaches near Bristol.
+One of the peachiest plus points about living in Bristol is that the coast is an easy day trip away, and you can escape to the some lovely seaside locations and beaches within 90 minutes.
+In preparation for warmer days and summer escapes, I’ve put together a list of the nearest best beaches near Bristol.

-Strolling south (away from the bridge), will take you to the shingly beach with views out to Flat Holm Island, lights of Portishead, Welsh coastline and the more industrial Avonmouth.
+Strolling south (away from the Prince of Wales Bridge), will take you to the shingly beach with views out to Flat Holm Island, the lights of Portishead, Welsh coastline and industrial Avonmouth.
 Or, follow the concrete promenade north (passing under the M4 bridge) for one mile to discover a protected saltmarsh where thousands of birds stop by on their annual migration.
-The flat pathways are perfect for little ones on their bikes and scoots and very popular with dog walkers.
+The flat pathways are perfect for little ones on their bikes and scooters and very popular with dog walkers.

 It feels quite stark and rugged out here, and it’s certainly not the most idyllic of beaches, but it’s perfect for a brisk, wintry walk to watch the sun set and Shirley’s Cafe is a great spot for that brilliant British beach treat, fish and chips and a cuppa.
 Or, if it’s big skies and a chance to gaze over water that you’re craving on a hot, sunny day, Severn Beach might just do the trick.